 Carpenter found guilty of 1990s murders of 2 prostitutes

-In this July 31, 2014 file photo, John Bittrolff, right, listens to his attorney William Keahon during his arraignment on murder charges in Riverhead, N.Y.
-On Wednesday, July 5, 2017, a Long Island jury convicted Bittrolff of murder in the deaths of two prostitutes found slain in the 1990s. less FILE - In this July 31, 2014 file photo, John Bittrolff, right, listens to his attorney William Keahon during his arraignment on murder charges in Riverhead, N.Y.
-On Wednesday, July 5, 2017, a Long Island jury ... more FILE - In this July 31, 2014 file photo, John Bittrolff, appears in a Riverhead, N.Y. court room for arraignment on murder charges.
+In this July 31, 2014 file photo, John Bittrolff, appears in a Riverhead, N.Y. court room for arraignment on murder charges.
+On Wednesday, July 5, 2017, a Long Island jury convicted Bittrolff of murder in the deaths of two prostitutes found slain in the 1990s.

 Add your comments below